 Flaxseeds are typically consumed ground, as it is easier for the body to digest and absorb the nutrients in the ground form.
 Ground flaxseeds can be added into baked goods such as breads, muffins, and pancake mix.

 Chia seeds have a remarkable ability to absorb water.
 Chia seeds can be used as a vegan egg substitute and also are an ideal ingredient for smoothies and pudding.

 #6 Chickpea Pasta

-A serving of chickpea pasta typically contains around 20 grams of protein.
+A serving of Banza® chickpea pasta typically contains around 20 grams of protein, ~50% more protein than regular pasta.
 Topping chickpea pasta with marinara sauce and a variety of vegetables can make for a nutrient-dense meal.

 When you purchase chickpea pasta, review the ingredient label to ensure you are buying a vegan product.
 Be aware that some plant-based pastas contain milk and eggs, so checking the label is important.

 #7 Vegan Bars

 Buy some of your favorite vegan bars to keep stocked in the pantry.
-Bars are great to have ready for breakfast on-the-go, an afternoon snack, or to throw into your gym bag for a pre-workout snack.
+Bars are great to have ready for breakfast on-the-go, an afternoon snack, or to throw into your gym bag for a vegan pre-workout snack.

 #8 Breakfast Cereal